PaddlePaddle/XWorld/xrobot/API.md

     your_playground.SpawnAnObject("crate.obj", [0,0,0], [1,0,0,0], 1.0, "crate", False)
 ```

-`fixed` defines the root node in the model whether or not treated as a static object and rest node will still be activated
+`fixed` means the root node of a model will be treated as a static object and all the rest of nodes will still be activated rigid objects

-**Be aware of orientation representation!** It uses valid quaternion for orientation!
-[0, 0, 0, 0] is invalid in quaternion!
+**Axis-angle is the only valid orientation representation!
+[0, 0, 0, 0] is invalid!**

 # Reset and Initialize